 When you're looking for primary sources, you are looking for a description of a method (treatment or intervention) done to or with a group of people.
 For example, the article "Efficacy of a biomechanically-based yoga exercise program in knee osteoarthritis: A randomized controlled trial" tells you in the title that it is a 'randomized controlled trial' (research study) and the 'Participants' and 'Interventions' sections describe what was done to whom; this is an example of primary research.

 Compare that to this article, "Integrative effect of yoga practice in patients with knee arthritis: A PRISMA-compliant meta-analysis."
 The title says it's a 'meta-analysis.'
 As you can infer from the following, this is a study of studies -- a type of secondary research:

 METHODS: A computerized search of PubMed and Embase was performed to identify relevant studies.
 The outcome measures were pain, stiffness, and physical function.
 Two investigators identified eligible studies and extracted data independently.
 The quality of citations was measured using Jadad score.
 Standardized mean differences (SMDs) with 95% confidence intervals (CIs) were calculated for pain, musculoskeletal impairment, quality of life, general wellbeing, and mental wellbeing.

 RESULTS: A total of 13 clinical trials involving 1557 patients with knee osteoarthritis and rheumatoid arthritis were included in final meta-analysis...

-This type of study is actually a higher level of evidence since it pools the evidence from multiple studies, but it is not allowable for this assignment.
+This type of study is actually a higher level of evidence since it pools the evidence from multiple studies, but it is not allowable for an assignment based on primary research.